langchain-ai/opengpts/README.md

 **_Connery Actions_**

-Connect OpenGPTs to the real world with [Connery Actions](https://github.com/connery-io/connery).
+Connect OpenGPTs to the real world with [Connery](https://github.com/connery-io/connery).

 Requires setting an environment variable, which you get during the [Connery Runner setup](https://docs.connery.io/docs/runner/quick-start/):